19

 suffered a loss through death.

-Registration: $100 (scholarship available upon request)
+Registration: $100 (scholarship available upon request to qualified applicants)

 This four-week program provides individuals an opportunity to reflect on and express their emotions and experiences from the loss of a loved one through death using the expressive arts.